What Is Hyperbaric Oxygen Therapy? A Complete Guide

 Hyperbaric oxygen therapy (HBOT) is a medical treatment where you breathe pure oxygen inside a pressurized chamber.
 The increased pressure — typically 1.5 to 3 times normal atmospheric levels — allows your lungs to absorb significantly more oxygen than they would under normal conditions.
 That extra oxygen dissolves into your blood plasma, reaching damaged or oxygen-starved tissues throughout your body to promote healing.

-HBOT has been used in clinical medicine since the 1960s, and today it's one of the most well-established complementary therapies in wound care, diving medicine, and a growing number of other specialties.
+HBOT has been used in clinical medicine since the 1950s, when Dutch surgeon Ite Boerema pioneered its modern clinical applications, and today it's one of the most well-established complementary therapies in wound care, diving medicine, and a growing number of other specialties.

 How Hyperbaric Oxygen Therapy Works